 - Integrate innovative approaches to measuring systems change and health;

 - Train all project staff in project monitoring and learning;

-- Select and manage appropriate consultants for required evaluations and monitor these activities, including the following:
+- Participate in the process of selecting and managing appropriate consultants for required evaluations and monitor these activities, including the following:

 - Review survey design and tools in consultation with Global MEL Team and/or appropriate consultant

 - Assist with selection of consultant with skills appropriate to conduct study,